vibora-io/vibora/README.md

 > **Disclaimer: Still at an early stage of development.
 Rapidly evolving APIs.**

-> Because of Uvloop, The Framework do not support Windows yet.
+> Because of Uvloop, The Framework does not support Windows yet.
 We're working on it

 Server Features